uptimesoftware/uptime-metric-chart/src/stable/readme.txt

 * Tell us which features you would like to see in a future release!

 Updates:
-v2.0 - Supports Oracle backend as well the times should now be displayed in the client timezone rather then UTC.
+v2.5 - Now able to display metrics from multiple elements on the same graph.
+Along with expanded support for Network Device Metrics & additional types of Retained Metrics. v2.0 - Supports Oracle backend as well the times should now be displayed in the client timezone rather then UTC.